Cochrane Castle

 Cochrane Castle was a castle, 1 mi west of Johnstone, Renfrewshire, Scotland, near the Black Cart Water.

 History

 The property was owned by the Cochranes in the 14th century; the family being elevated to Baron Cochrane of Dundonald in 1647, and Earl of Dundonald in 1669.
 It was purchased by the Johnstones of Cochrane around 1760.

 A monument to commemorate the castle was built in 1896.
 It is a small corbiestepped tower, and incorporates a stone with the date 1592 and the Cochrane arms.

 Structure

 There are no remains at the site.
+There IS a section of the original castle still standing !
+It can be viewed in Google Maps Street View - Now labelled as Johnstone Castle on Tower Road.
+Opposite 8 Tower Road.